eboileau/ribotools-benchmark/README.md

 + [config/config.yaml](config/config.yaml): workflow-specific parameters

 This use case is self-documenting.
 If you want to add a new tool to the benchmark, update the configuration file, add an environment file *e.g.* [workflow/envs/ribotools.yaml](workflow/envs/ribotools.yaml) and a corresponding script *e.g.* [workflow/scripts/run_ribotools](workflow/scripts/run_ribotools.R).

+#### Developer hints

+While benchmark rules can handle any number of tools, each tool must be called by a dedicated R script with strict I/O formatting guidelines.
+Each benchmark is associated with specific input data and parameters, which must match rule descriptions and evaluation scripts.
 More complex use cases may require additional modifications.
+For more hints, consult [docs/DESCRIPTION.md](docs/DESCRIPTION.md).

 Community contributions are welcome.

 #### Profile